 Organisations can apply for funding between \$50,000 and \$1,000,000 (excluding GST) per grant.
-The same application can only be made once each year, unless invited to resubmit by the assessment panel.

 Funding scope

 Funding stream 1 aims to provide early-stage funding to businesses within the ACT to support new and emerging technologies, ventures, and activities consistent with the funding scope provided at Appendix A.